Tout ce que vous devez savoir sur la vulve et la vulvodynie

 What is the vulva?

-To identify these pains it is important to know how to locate them and this requires a good knowledge of this area.
+To identify these pains it is important to know where they are and this requires a good knowledge of this area.

 First of all, the vulva refers to the external organs of the female reproductive system, this includes: